navvolcy/navvolcy/README.md

 ### Hi there 👋
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nav-l-volcy-336535177/)
+-  ⚡ Fun fact: League of legends is addictive!!
+-   🥅 2024 Goals: At least one commit in my github per day and complete porjects
+-   - 🔭 I’m currently studying to get better a ReactJS

 <!--
 **navvolcy/navvolcy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.